Education

 Research Interests

 We are working to improve our understanding of the role and function of GABAergic transmission in health and disease.
 GABA (gamma-aminobutyric acid) is the principal inhibitory neurotransmitter in the brain and known to exert most of its function by activation of so-called GABA(A) receptors.
-These receptors are GABA-gated chloride channels, and they serve as the targets of multiple classes of clinically and therapeutically important psychoactive drugs, most notably the benzodiazepines (Valium, Xanax, Versed, etc.).
+These receptors are GABA-gated chloride channels, and they serve as the targets of multiple classes of clinically and therapeutically important psychoactive drugs, most notably benzodiazepines (i.e., Valium, Xanax, Versed, etc.).
 Based on knowledge derived from these drugs, GABA(A) receptors are known to modulate virtually every higher-order brain function (learning, memory, cognition, emotion, pain, motivation, muscle tension, etc).